 SEARCH Annual Awards Spotlight Leadership and Contributions to Justice and Public Safety

-Each year, SEARCH bestows annual awards to honor a select group of justice professionals whose achievements and leadership exemplify SEARCH ideals of improving information use, management, and exchange among justice and public safety agencies.
+Each year, SEARCH bestows annual awards to honor a select group of justice professionals and government officials whose achievements and leadership exemplify SEARCH ideals of improving information use, management, and exchange among justice and public safety agencies.

 The SEARCH Board of Directors selects the honorees, who are nominated by SEARCH Members and past award recipients.
-The select group is recognized in three broad categories of leadership: justice policy, practitioner, and SEARCH Membership.
+The select group is recognized in three broad categories of leadership: national leadership, policy leadership, and SEARCH service.

 The Gary R. Cooper Award for Meritorious Service honors a SEARCH Member whose work in the field of criminal justice information systems, policy or statistics has been outstanding.
 The award, named after long-time SEARCH Executive Director Gary R. Cooper (retired), enables SEARCH Members to recognize one of their colleagues for contributions both to the field of criminal justice information and to the success of SEARCH.

-SEARCH began presenting the Cooper Award in 1985.
-Check out a list of all past recipients, who have represented state-level justice and public safety agencies and programs in 22 States and the District of Columbia.
+SEARCH began presenting the award in 1985, when it was originally called the Board of Directors Award for Meritorious Service.
+Upon Mr. Cooper’s retirement in 2003, the Board renamed the award to honor his 29 years of service to SEARCH, 20 of which were as Executive Director.
+Check out a list of all past recipients, who have represented state-level justice and public safety agencies and programs in 23 States and the District of Columbia.